-Liver fibrosis occurs when repetitive or long-lasting injury or inflammation causes excessive amounts of scar tissue to build up in the organ.
+Liver fibrosis occurs when excessive amounts of scar tissue build up in the liver due to repetitive or long-lasting injury or inflammation.
 Most types of chronic liver disease can eventually cause fibrosis.

 Unlike healthy liver cells, scar tissue cells cannot self-repair or otherwise function.
 As a result of this, fibrosis can reduce overall liver function and impair the organ’s ability to regenerate.